 Hormonal effects of mint

-Another study reported that while mint alone did not exhibit significant estrogenic activity in rats, it enhanced the estrogenic effect of estradiol (E2) when they were administered concurrently.
+Another study reported that while mint alone did not exhibit significant estrogenic activity in rats, it enhanced the estrogenic effect of estradiol (E2) when administered concurrently.
 One study of hirsute Turkish women found that drinking spearmint tea reduced their hirsutism and resulted a significant decrease in free testosterone and increases in luteinizing hormone, follicle-stimulating hormone and estradiol.

 We do not mean to overstate these hormonal effects.
-Women in countries such as Morocco who consume a great deal of mint tea tend to have low rates of breast cancer (which has been attributed to their low initial age of childbearing and non-Western diet, among other factors) and no large populations studies have been performed to assess the association between drinking mint tea and breast cancer.
+Women in Morocco who consume a great deal of mint tea tend to have low rates of breast cancer (which has been attributed to their low initial age of childbearing and non-Western diet, among other factors) and no large populations studies have been performed to assess the association between drinking mint tea and breast cancer.
 However, based on the very limited evidence available, it is possible that the combination of regular and frequent mint consumption and our estrogenic Western diet could contribute to increased breast cancer risk.

 Mint during breast cancer treatment